A note on generators for finite depth subfactor planar algebras

 The second case may arise only when $n = 2k$ is even (and $I_k$ denotes, of course, the identity matrix of size $k$). \end{lemma}

 \begin{proof} Let $T$ denote the transpose map on $M_n({\mathbb C})$.
 The composite map $TS$ is then an algebra automorphism of $M_n({\mathbb C})$ and is consequently given by conjugation with an invertible matrix, say $u$.
 Thus $Sx = (uxu^{-1})^T$.
 Involutivity of $S$ implies that $u$ is either symmetric or skew-symmetric.
-By Takagi's factorization (see p204 and p217 of \cite{HrnJhn1990}), $u$ is of the form $v^Tv$ if it is symmetric and of the form $v^TJv$ if it is skew-symmetric for some invertible $v$.
-For the algebra automorphism of $M_n({\mathbb C})$ given by conjugation with $v$, $S$ gets identified in the symmetric case with the transpose map and in the skew-symmetric case with the conjugate of the transpose map by $J$. \end{proof}
+By Takagi's factorization (see p204 and p217 of \cite{HrnJhn1990}), $u$ is of the form $v^Tv$ if it is symmetric and of the form $v^TJv$ if it is skew-symmetric, for some invertible $v$.
+For the algebra automorphism of $M_n({\mathbb C})$ given by conjugation with $v$, $S$ gets identified in the symmetric case with the transpose map and in the skew-symmetric case with the transpose map followed by conjugation by $J$. \end{proof}

-\begin{corollary} Let $S$ be an involutive algebra anti-automorphism of $M_n({\mathbb C})$.
-There is a non-empty Zariski open subset of $M_n({\mathbb C})$ such that each $x$ in this subset is invertible and together with $Sx$ generates $M_n({\mathbb C})$ as an algebra. \end{corollary}

-\begin{proof} The elements $x$ and $Sx$ do not generate $M_n({\mathbb C})$ as algebra if and only if the dimension of the span of all positive degree monomials in $x$ and $Sx$ is smaller than $n^2$.
-This is equivalent to saying that for any $n^2$ such monomials, the determinant of the $n^2 \times n^2$ matrix formed from the entries of these monomials vanishes.
-Since each of these entries is a polynomial in the entries of $x$, non-generation is a Zariski closed condition.